 Mr. Pratt's recordings for Angel/EMI include A Long Way From Normal, an all Beethoven Sonata CD, Live From South Africa, Transformations and an all Bach disc with the St. Lawrence String Quartet.
 His most recent recordings are the Brahms Sonatas for Cello and Piano with Zuill Bailey for Telarc and a recording of the music of Judith Lang Zaimont with the Harlem Quartet for Navona Records.

-Mr. Pratt is currently an Associate Professor of Piano and Artist in Residence at the College Conservatory of Music at the University of Cincinnati.
+Mr. Pratt is currently Professor of Piano and Artist in Residence at the College Conservatory of Music at the University of Cincinnati.
 He is also the Artistic Director of the World Piano Competition in Cincinnati as well as the Artistic Director of the Art of the Piano Festival at CCM.

 Pianist seems poised to be 2nd black classical superstar.Orlando Sentinel Tribune, 6/21/92, p.F3

 Prize-winning pianist Awadagin Pratt is classical -- but not conventional; now he's a player.
 People, August 17, 1992, p.71.